wabiloo/notion-export-prettify/README.md

   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
                         Path to the output PDF file

+Metadata:
+  Available to be injected into header/footer/cover page templates

   -t TITLE, --title TITLE
                         Title of the document
   -s SUBTITLE, --subtitle SUBTITLE